microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

     }
 }
 ```
-After this, the microcontroller can be programmed and an analog sensor my be connected to the ADCC input pin (RD0).
+After this, the microcontroller can be programmed and an analog sensor may be connected to the ADCC input pin (RD0).
 This example uses a 1 kOhm potentiometer.
 When the sensor reading passes the defined point the device will wake up and the LED will light up, then go back to sleep after the potentiometer leaves that range.

 ## Setting up a Test for Each Method